Immortality-IMT/Make-A.I.-Do-Science/README.md

 Add which systematic problem-solving technique you are working on.
 Add either your prompt engineering, notes on fine-tuning an existing model, or notes on building a specialized model.
 Along with any issues that stop your progress.

-Let's look at the scientific method. **Each step in the systematic problem-solving technique is termed a model.** The scientific method comprises 6 steps, the last step is, communicate results.
-So the A.I. need to perform 5 competencies.
-The base folder is called titled the systematic technique in question, here "scientific_method".
-Each subdirectory is titled after the step.
+Look at the scientific method. **Each step in the systematic problem solving technique is termed a model.** The scientific method comprises of 6 steps, the last step being, communicate results.
+So the A.I. really needs to perform 5 of the 6 competencies.
+The base folder is named after the systematic technique in question, here "scientific_method".
+Each subdirectory is named after the step in the method.
 So the 5 models for the scientific method are...

 ### 1. Generate a question that is pertinent to knowledge creation.